Prodigy-Hacking/ProdigyMathGameHacking/README.md

 We are not trying to ruin Prodigy Math Game; we want to fix it.
 However, Prodigy has ignored all of our security reports, and has gone as far as to block a user from their Zendesk support center, simply because they reported hacks.
 We created this repository to show them the security issues directly.

 This may look like we're trying to ruin the game, but we're improving the security of the game.
 By constantly finding and reporting hacks, we can help Prodigy become secure!
-Hacking games for the better good!
+Hacking games for the greater good!

 All of our hacks are open source, and free.
 No paywalls, no ads, and no Patreon.
 If you really want to support us, you can Nitro boost our Discord server!